What is Days Sales in Inventory?

 - Poor Marketing

-DSI Free Cash Flow (FCF) Impact
+How Change in Inventory Impacts Free Cash Flow (FCF)

+- Increase in Inventory: In terms of the cash flow impact, an increase in a working capital asset such as inventory represents an outflow of cash (and a decrease in inventory would represent a cash inflow).
 If a company’s inventory balance has increased, more cash is tied up within operations, i.e. it is taking more time for the company to produce and sell its inventory.

-Example Days Sales in Inventory (DSI) Calculation
+Days Sales in Inventory Calculation Example

 Suppose a company’s current cost of goods sold (COGS) is $80 million.